 But if you’re an applicant, this arrangement may not feel fair – and it can have a major impact on where you end up living.
 Landlords who own well-kept, modern properties in desirable neighborhoods typically hold renters to higher credit standards, since robust demand for their properties affords them the luxury of picking and choosing who they rent to.
 (A few years ago, my now-ex-landlord flatly told me that he didn’t rent his best properties to anyone whose credit score came in below 640.)
 Larger management companies are more likely to have strict standards as well.

 By contrast, landlords with substandard properties in undesirable areas – properties for which demand isn’t as high – can’t pick and choose their renters as carefully, and are thus more likely to be lenient regarding credit.
 In other words, a bad credit score could land you in a cramped, fraying apartment on the wrong side of the tracks.

 4. Trouble Getting a Job or Security Clearance

-According to a 2012 study published in the Psychologist-Manager Journal, there’s little if any correlation between employee credit and job performance.
+According to a study cited by the Association of Psychological Science (APS), there’s little if any correlation between employee credit and job performance.
 But that doesn’t stop employers from checking the credit of prospective employees during the hiring process.
 Moreover, per APS, credit checks during the hiring process appeared to reinforce racial disparities in employment by disproportionately disadvantaging Black applicants.